eagereyes/node-ip2cc/README.md

 This is meant to be used as part of a server program, or as a standalone server.
 Loading in the entire datafile takes a few seconds, and is therefore not the best solution if all you need is a single lookup.

-When running as an HTTP server, requests take less than 0.3ms on a 2.5GHz MacBook Pro.
+Trading memory for speed pays off, however: when running as an HTTP server, requests take less than 0.3ms on both a 2.5GHz MacBook Pro and a _Linode 768_ virtual private server.
+The in-memory cache requires about 8MB of real memory when running on Mac OS X in 64-bit mode node (and roughly the same in 32-bit mode on Linux).
+This was tested by comparing the amount of memory used by the _Hello World_ example on the [node.js website](http://nodejs.org/) with the ip2cc server invoked by the `listen()` function.

 ## Usage